 Similarly, operations can improve with a wastewater collection system model.
 When boundary conditions change, a live modeling system can alert you to take quick action.
 For example, if your model foresees a significant rainfall event, you can use that knowledge to change your pumping schedules and proactively increase storage in a wetwell to avoid a sewer overflow.
 This is the kind of project the Eastney Wastewater Pumping Station in the UK needed to tackle with the help of ICMLive.
 Without this ability to be proactive, you might find yourself reacting to a situation where you can’t pump water out fast enough and suffer a CSO or SSO.

-You’ll be in a position to make better business decisions
+5. You’ll be in a position to make even better business decisions going forward

 Organizations spend a lot of time, effort, and money building and calibrating watershed and collection system master plans, often revising them every 4-5 years.
 But be aware that the longer your model goes without being updated or re-calibrated, the less reliable it becomes.
 This can ultimately lead to distrust in the modeling results.